• Skip to primary navigation

 • Contact

-December 14, 2020 By Kristina Robb-Dover
+May 22, 2024 By Kristina Robb-Dover

-We’ve all had those situations come up at work — when it feels like you’re given more than you can handle, so your responsibility and anxiety mental start playing off each other.
+We’ve all had those situations come up at work — when it feels like you’re given more than you can handle, so your responsibility and anxiety start playing off each other.
 You get a new boss who’s a nightmare, you’ve made a mistake that has had enormous consequences or you’re having too many expectations put on you at work.
-Whatever the reason, this amount of pressure often increases stress.
+Whatever the reason, this amount of pressure the job brings often increases stress.

 Responsibility and Anxiety: The Dangers of Long-Term Stress